jabirali/dotfiles/README.md

 This repository contains my Linux config files.
 Nearly all programs I use support the XDG specification, so e.g. `stow` is overkill for me.
 Instead, I just clone this repository to `~/.config`, and have an install script in `bin` that link the remaining few files to the right place.
-Use the command `brew bundle` to install all the programs I need from `Brewfile`.

 Note that the most interesting parts of my config files have been exported to separate plugins for Tmux, Fish, and Neovim.
 Most are hosted on [my GitHub][1].